jeffrey-kroonen/bol-retailer-api-php/README.md

 </h3>

 <p align="center">
-    An PHP Client to interact with the Bol.com Retailer API
+    An PHP Client to interact with the Bol.com Retailer API v7
 </p>

 ## About the project

-The project is built with php v8.1.4 and will is not complete.
+The project is built with php v8.1.4 and is not complete.
 Only the endpoints I needed for my project are included in this project.
-Their will be no future releases coming from my side, besides when the Bol.com Retailer API releases a new version.
-Or if I have to make use of more endpoints.
+Their will be no future releases coming from my side, besides when the Bol.com Retailer API releases a new version or if I have to make use of more endpoints.

 Feel free to fork this project and [contribute](#Contributing) your work to improve the project.